MarioJrodas/osTicket-postinstall/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the how to configure osTicket and go over a few terms we might see in the work force.<br />
+This tutorial outlines how to configure osTicket and go over a few terms we can see in the workforce.<br />

 <h2>Environments and Technologies Used</h2>